 Chicken shashlik is a great way to kick your chicken tikka up a big notch.
 Tandoori chicken on a bed of Indian spiced onion, green and red pepper.
 Simple ingredients.
 Explosive flavours.

-I don’t get the fascination with the mixed kebab.
-Put some meat, peppers and onions on a stick.
-Throw it on the grill.
-Expect it to work out.
-Madness.
+It is just madness.
 More like meat done right.
 Vegetables way underdone.
 Or worse.
 Bone dry meat and edible vegetables.
 Makes no sense.
 None at all.
-Complete mystery to me.
+Why would you do that?

 - 1 Tbsp garlic ginger paste

 - 1 Tbsp tomato paste diluted with 2 Tbsp water

 - 1 tsp indian restaurant mix powder or commercial curry powder - recipe link below